 - Low-power standby with voice wakeup

-- Other than these, Mistral with QCS 405 adds up a special feature called GPU.
+- Other than these, Mistral with QCS 405 adds a special GPU feature.

-Some of the Mistral devices are spotted being in the production validation test before they hit the market for the consumers.
+Some of the Mistral devices are spotted in the production validation test before they hit the consumer market.